We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 So how does Undercover Tourist compare to buying park tickets direct from Disney?
 Using the same random date in our example above I went to Undercover Tourist to find out.

-It is important to note that the prices for Magic Your Way and Park Hoppers I listed above are BEFORE taxes.
+It is important to note that the prices for Standard Them Park Tickets and Park Hoppers I listed above are BEFORE taxes.
 The final price will be higher.
 Undercover Tourist automatically shows you the final price WITH taxes.
-Don’t be surprised if it doesn’t look like much of a discount.
-Once you add taxes to Disney’s price, Undercover Tourist is definitely cheaper.

 Clearly, you can see that there is a pretty significant price different between buying your tickets directly from Disney or from Undercover Tourist.
 Again, multiply that difference by the number of people in your group, and the savings adds up.